WVPE: History

-In 1984, it added programming from the public radio satellite such as A Prairie Home Companion and The Thistle & Shamrock when it joined American Public Radio (now Public Radio International).
+In 1984, it added popular weekly shows such as A Prairie Home Companion and The Thistle & Shamrock when it joined American Public Radio (forerunner to the Public Radio Exchange).

 In 1987, the station added its first public radio news programming and qualified for federal funding from the Corporation for Public Broadcasting in 1990.

-Throughout the 1980s, WVPE grew in its services and audience with a mix of jazz, blues and folk music.

-In 1991, the station joined National Public Radio bringing NPR News programming back to the region after a 16-month absence.
+In 1991, the station re-joined National Public Radio bringing NPR News programming back to the region after a 16-month absence.

-In 1995, the station moved to an all-NPR News format with the addition of The Diane Rehm Show and Talk of the Nation.
+In 1995, the station moved to an all news and information format on weekdays with the addition of The Diane Rehm Show and Talk of the Nation.

 In 2000, WVPE was recognized with awards from Indiana Associated Press and the Society of Professional Journalists followed by six awards in 2002 for news coverage (including Best Newscast from IAP, and Spectrum Award from IBA for Best News Story).

 In 2003, the station received 11 awards for news coverage including an Edward R. Murrow Award for Excellence in Sports Reporting.

 In 2007 the station's Michiana Chronicles commentary series won a regional Murrow award for writing.
 The weekly series presents stories and essays by local writers from Michiana, the region of north-central Indiana and southern Michigan roughly centered on South Bend.